Argentina–Syria relations: Cultural relations and diaspora

 One of the most significant aspects of Argentina–Syria relations is the cultural and social connection facilitated by the Syrian diaspora in Argentina.
 The Syrian-Lebanese community in Argentina is one of the largest in Latin America, with over 3.5 million people of Syrian or Lebanese descent.
 This community has played an influential role in Argentine society, with notable figures in politics, business, and the arts.

 Syrian-Lebanese Newspaper, Buenos Aires, published on 29 January 1929.

 Several cultural and social organizations in Argentina aim to preserve and promote Syrian culture, including the Club Sirio-Libanés in Buenos Aires, which regularly organizes cultural events, lectures, and celebrations.

 State visits

 In 2010, Syrian President Bashar al-Assad visited Argentina and met then President Cristina Fernandez de Kirchner in Buenos Aires.

 Economic relations

 Trade between Argentina and Syria is very low.
-In June 2025, Syria exported $0 and imported $5.97M from Argentina Between June 2024 and June 2025 the exports of Syria to Argentina did not show significant variations, while imports decreased by $775k (11.5%) from $6.75M to $5.97M. with a focus on agricultural products.
+Between June 2024 and June 2025 the exports of Syria to Argentina did not show significant variations, while imports decreased by $775k (11.5%) from $6.75M to $5.97M. with a focus on agricultural products.
 Argentina primarily exports wheat, corn, and other grains to Syria, while Syria exports smaller quantities of textiles, olive oil, and other agricultural goods to Argentina.
-Trade relations have been affected by the Syrian Civil War, which caused disruptions in Syria's economic activities and imports.
+In November 2025, Syria exported $0 and imported $5.76M from Argentina.Trade relations have been affected by the Syrian Civil War, which caused disruptions in Syria's economic activities and imports.